 24×36 7200 × 10800 px

-Many smartphone photos, especially standard 12MP shots, don’t meet the required resolution for larger prints like 16×20 or 24×36, which can lead to soft or blurry results.
-If your image falls short of these pixel values, Aiarty Image Enhancer can upscale it to the necessary resolution while preserving detail and clarity, making it suitable for high-quality large-format printing.
+Many smartphone photos, especially standard 12MP images, may not contain enough resolution for larger prints such as 16×20 or 24×36 at 300 DPI, which can result in soft or blurry details.
+If your photo doesn’t meet the required pixel dimensions for a specific picture frame size, AI tools like Aiarty Image Enhancer can upscale and increase the DPI of the image while preserving clarity and fine detail, making it suitable for high-quality printing.

-How to Prepare Photos for Large Picture Frames Using Aiarty Image Enhancer
+How to Prepare Photos for Large Picture Frame Sizes

 Before everything, look at your photo’s pixel dimensions to see whether it matches the 300 DPI requirement for your target print size.
 If not, go ahead to upscale picture resolution with Aiarty Image Enhancer.